 Examples of Key Resources

-In all three of these cases the companies have far more resources that they use.
+In all three of these cases, the companies have far more resources than they use.
 The resources that we focus on are the ones that are absolutely critical to the success of the business model.
 If you don’t have them you are toast.

 - Oil Fields – British Petroleum, Exxon